open-telemetry/opentelemetry.io/content/en/blog/2023/additional-collector-sig.md

 To stay up to date with these times, subscribe to our [community calendar](https://github.com/open-telemetry/community#calendar).

-Look forward to seeing new faces and reaching out to more of the collector community.
+We look forward to seeing more of you, the collector community, at these new meetings!